wakeuplabs-io/starkware-private-erc20/README.md

 ```

 Some clarifications:
-- With circuits in this case we refer to the deployed verifier generated with garaga.
+- In this context, "circuits" refers to the deployed verifier generated using Garaga.
-- Api ideally is not needed and just a quick workaround over garaga not having a frontend package for noir16.
+- The API is not ideally necessary and serves merely as a workaround due to Garaga lacking a frontend package for Noir16.

 ## Deployments setup